Pylons/pyramid/docs/narr/resourcelocation.rst

 :term:`URL dispatch` tends to collapse the two steps of :term:`resource location` and :term:`view lookup` into a single step.
 Thus, a URL can map *directly* to a view callable.
-This makes URL dispatch eaiser to understand than traversal, because traversal makes you understand how :term:`resource location` works.
+This makes URL dispatch easier to understand than traversal, because traversal makes you understand how :term:`resource location` works.
 But explicitly locating a resource provides extra flexibility.
 For example, it makes it possible to protect your application